divyangjp/AWSTerraform/README.md

 $ terraform apply -input=false terraform.tfplan
 ```

 The `Outputs` should contain three instance IDs and key-pair map consisting of Public-key and Private-key.
+`terraform.tfstate` file is backed up in S3 bucket `continotest-terraform-state`.

 #### AGAIN - In case of queries, please reach out to `divyang.jp@gmail.com` ####